zainpay/zainpay-nodejs-sdk/README.md

     ```

 ### 16. Zainbox Transactions History
-- This request enables you to Get a list of transactions from a particular zainbox
+- This endpoint enables a merchant to get a list of transactions from a particular zainbox

   **Parameter:** zainboxCode(Required)